Comment by hrpnk

 Is there a reason you didn't just implement OpenTelemetry (OT) straight away?
 Curious about the trade offs to opt for a home-grown telemetry inspired by OT instead.

-calebkaiser 3 days ago
+calebkaiser a year ago

 Good question!
 It mostly came down to implementation speed, as well as some uncertainty about performance/overhead.
 We will be releasing OpenTelemetry compatible ingestion endpoints in the near future, but since Opik has so many features that aren't related to OT, we decided to move forward without it for the initial release.
 It is a great project though and something we will be implementing soon—it will especially be useful for building out integrations with frameworks that are OpenTelemetry compatible.

-• baggiponte 2 days ago
+• baggiponte a year ago

 Have you seen two “prototypes” of standard for LLM telemetry?
 One is openllmetry, maintained by the folks at TraceLoop.
 Seems the more popular.
 The other one is openinference IIRC, by Arize AI.

-• calebkaiser 2 days ago
+• calebkaiser a year ago

 Of the two, the only one I've ever personally explored is OpenLLMetry.
 Extremely cool project.
 In general, this is one of those areas where the field still needs to "shake out" a bit.

-• kakaly0403 2 days ago
+• kakaly0403 a year ago

 There is a GenAI standard spec from OpenTelemetry for tracing LLM based applications.
 Currently there are 3 library implementations of this spec - Langtrace, OpenLLMetry and OpenLit.
 Microsoft has an implementation for .NET aswell.
 OpenInference, though opentelemetry compatible does not adhere to the standard spec.